VandyHacks/vaken/CONTRIBUTING_FAQ.md

 ## Is there a way to login with email + password?
 No, this was disabled with #261.

-## How do I test an organizer's account?
-Copy the

 ## Is there a way to add hackers to the DB for testing purposes?
 Yes, run the scripts/populateDB.ts script.
 ```